Essential self-adjointness of Wick squares in quasi-free Hadamard representations on curved spacetimes: Quasi-free Hadamard states for a scalar quantum field

 \section{Quasi-free Hadamard states for a scalar quantum field}

 We now want to consider a general framework for quantum field theory on a curved spacetime and the Fock spaces that are associated to quasi-free states.
-For this purpose we fix a (globally hyperbolic) spacetime $M=(\mathcal{M},g)$ and define the tensor algebra
+For this purpose we fix a (globally hyperbolic) spacetime $M=(\mathcal{M},g)$, where $\mathcal{M}$ is a spacetime manifold of arbitrary dimension $d\ge 2$ and $g$ a Lorentzian metric.
+We define the tensor algebra